What are RollWorks Workflows

 Watch this 3-minute overview of RollWorks Workflows and the four most common use cases.

-RollWorks Workflows is a feature that allows you to automate your go-to-market (GTM) strategy, leveraging data and insights from RollWorks across your connected systems with a built-in orchestration tool that brings your GTM tech stack together.
+RollWorks Workflows automates your go-to-market (GTM) strategy by integrating data and insights from the platform across connected systems, using a built-in orchestration tool to unify your GTM tech stack.

 Leverage RollWorks signals for more targeted, personalized, and coordinated marketing and sales outreach across channels beyond advertising.
 Launch email campaigns with HubSpot or Marketo directly, or trigger engagement in other channels via updates to CRM with the Workflows orchestration tool.